Long live Vivat! – Jeffrey Borinsky and Paul Marshall

 When we wrote about some of our outside broadcast (OB) trucks in the Winter 2019 Bulletin, we said a little about Vivat, our oldest truck, but this fascinating project deserves a closer look.
 It is a re-creation, as near as is technically possible, of an OB truck that was used at the Queen’s coronation on 2 June 1953.

 This article appears in the bulletin of the British Vintage Wireless Society, Vol 45 Winter 2020.
-It is © British Vintage Wireless Society.
+The published article is © British Vintage Wireless Society.

 To view the entire article as published (PDF format) please follow this link: Long Live Vivat!